dexmexter/dextervolkman.com/content/posts/arch_install.md

     - howto
 ---

-## Intro
+# Intro

 I recently finished creating a home backup server so that I can start taking backups of my laptop automatically.
 It is a project that lays some groundwork for future systems I would like to implement.
-The server is working now and
+The server is working now and I
-    want to take the time to document the pieces that I needed to get it working.
-This will take the form of several posts, each focusing on a different piece of the implementation.
-This is the first post and will focus on the overview of the project up to the installation of the operating system.
+    want to take some time to document the pieces that I needed to get the basic operating system installed.
+This is meant to be a more generic server installation with a few items that were specific to the `dv-storage` server I was working on getting ready at the time.

-## Hardware and Planning

-The end goal was to have to a server that I can send backups to automatically.
-I built it out of used hardware that I got from work so the hard-drives are quite old, this means that I felt it was really important to make sure I used some sort of RAID so that I am able to recover from a hard-drive failure when it happens.

-Using Free and Open Source Software (FOSS) was also a primary goal because I think open source is great and it is free.
-GNU/Linux, specifically Arch Linux, is the operating I decided to go with.
-Linux has several good ways to implement drive redundancy, mdadm probably being the most known.
-I chose the BTRFS file system because I had heard good things about it from a collegue who has used it for years in his server.
-I considered ZFS given the recent hype that resulted
-    from Ubuntu offering it as a installation option, however the reading I've done suggests that BTRFS offers more flexibility when it comes to changing the size of the data pools.
+# Part 1: Arch Installation media

 ## Internet for installation environment